Spin excitations of half-doped bilayer manganites: intermediate phase: Conclusions

-We have presented an improved description of the magnons reported for half-doped bilayer manganites~\cite{Johnstone}, in terms of a generalized CE phase ($\theta=0$) having Mn-disproportionation within the expected range ($\delta=0.2 \leq 0.5$), in agreement with most of the experimental evidence and in contrast to Johnstone \emph{et al.}~\cite{Johnstone} which in their fit had: $\delta = 0.82$ (i.e.: \Mn{2.68} and \Mn{4.32}).
-We also found that the introduction of next-nearest-neighbour magnetic coupling between the planar Mn zig-zag chains and an appropriate tuning of the nearest-neighbour inter-chain antiferromagnetic coupling, are the relevant factors needed to reproduce the additional dispersion exhibited by the measured magnons, which had not been described previously~\cite{Johnstone}.
+We obtain an excellent agreement between theory and the magnons reported for half-doped bilayer manganites~\cite{Johnstone} when the ground state is assumed to be a generalized Goodenough's CE phase $\theta=0$, with a Mn-charge disproportionation inside the experimentally expected range ($\delta=0.2 \leq 0.5$) in agreement with most of the experimental evidence and in contrast to Johnstone~\emph{et al.}~\cite{Johnstone} which in their fit had $\delta = 0.82$ (i.e.: \Mn{2.68} and \Mn{4.32}).
+We also found that the next-nearest-neighbour magnetic couplings introduced between the planar Mn zig-zag chains, a new ingredient with respect to previous fits, and an appropriate tuning of the nearest-neighbour inter-chain antiferromagnetic coupling, are the relevant factors needed to reproduce the dispersion exhibited by the measured upper and lower magnon branches around the gap, which has not been described previously~\cite{Johnstone}.

+In connection with this finding, we revisited the magnetic excitations of the laminar related compounds~\cite{Buitrago+Ventura+Manuel}, now focusing on the upper magnon branches.
+Here we predict that important differences would appear in the yet unmeasured magnon bands above the gap between CE phases and the Zener-polaron dimer phase, which would allow to unambiguously distinguish between them.
+Meanwhile the measured lower magnon bands can be almost equally well described by any of the proposed phases.
+Therefore, at least on the basis of the available magnon data for layered half-doped manganites, one can not exclude any of the proposals for the ground state, in particular a ZP-dimer phase.
+Based on our predictions of Figure~\ref{FIG-9-n}, this would require INS measurements in layered half-doped manganites in the range of energies above 40 meV, similar to the range where the bilayer upper magnon bands were measured~\cite{Johnstone}.

+One of the motivations of ours work, here for bilayer compounds and in our first study of Ref.~\cite{Buitrago+Ventura+Manuel} for layered ones, has been to explore if the intermediate phase proposed by Efremov, Van den Brink and Khomskii~\cite{Efremov} for manganites, might provide a better description for the experimental inelastic neutron scattering data in these compounds.
+In particular, if allowing for the possibility of non-parallel orientation (non-zero angle $\theta$) between consecutive dimers along a zig-zag planar chain would improve the description of magnetic excitations.
+As a result of the calculations of the spin excitations for the intermediate phase one conclude that the optimal description of the available experimental results is obtained by assuming that no rotation is present between consecutive dimers along the zig-zag chains.

+Regarding the three-dimensional manganite \Com{Pr}{0.5}{Ca}{0.5}, it would be interesting to calculate the magnetic structure factor $S(\textbf{q}, \omega)$ considering the NNN magnetic couplings between chains, which we found improve the fit of the magnetic excitations of the bilaminar manganite \BCom{Pr}{Ca}{0.9}{Sr}{0.1} and were proposed for the first time in the present work.
+And in particular check if an improved fit may be obtained including a non-zero charge disproportionation between Mn ions, as several experiments suggested and in contrast with the best fit of Ref.~\cite{Ewings}.